-disburse funds directly to the nominee if the nominee ratifies the joint fundraising agreement within the 10-day period.
-18 The request states that the conditions on disbursements to the nominee would be "clearly communicate[d]" to contributors, which the Commission understands to mean that the criteria for disbursement by the joint fundraising committee directly to the nominee would be included in each joint fundraising notice.
-19

-In prior advisory opinions, the Commission has approved proposals by political committees to solicit and accept contributions to be forwarded to another political committee after a predetermined event, including the selection of a party's nominee, where the ultimate recipient was not yet identified at the time of the solicitation.
-The Commission has approved such proposals where (1) the condition that would trigger the disbursement of the funds was objectively determinable and outside the control of the committee forwarding the contributions; (2) the committee forwarding the contributions specified a date certain by which the condition would or would not be met; (3) the committee forwarding the contributions would refund or otherwise lawfully distribute the funds if the triggering condition was not met; and (4) all of the foregoing were clearly communicated to contributors.20 "These requirements ensure that the contributors have ultimate control over their contributions and that the intermediary political committee exercises no discretion with regard to the disposition of the conditional funds."21
+3 to the joint fundraising agreement, but the joint fundraising committee would not 4 disburse funds to the nominee fund.
+The joint fundraising committee would, instead, 5 disburse funds directly to the nominee if the nominee ratifies the joint fundraising agreement within the 10-day period.
+18 The request states that the conditions on 6 7 disbursements to the nominee would be "clearly communicate[d]" to contributors, which 8 the Commission understands to mean that the criteria for disbursement by the joint 9 fundraising committee directly to the nominee would be included in each joint 10 fundraising notice.
+19 11 In prior advisory opinions, the Commission has approved proposals by political 12 committees to solicit and accept contributions to be forwarded to another political 13 committee after a predetermined event, including the selection of a party's nominee, 14 where the ultimate recipient was not yet identified at the time of the solicitation.
+The 15 Commission has approved such proposals where (1) the condition that would trigger the 16 disbursement of the funds was objectively determinable and outside the control of the committee forwarding the contributions; (2) the committee forwarding the contributions 17 18 specified a date certain by which the condition would or would not be met; (3) the committee forwarding the contributions would refund or otherwise lawfully distribute the